-Portland State University police officers shot and killed a man early Friday morning during a dispute near campus.
+Portland State University police officers shot and killed a man early Friday morning during a dispute near the Oregon campus.
 In video of the shooting, Jason Erik Washington appears to have been attempting to moderate the situation, keeping the it from breaking out into a brawl.

 Video footage shows what appears to be a black object attached to Washington’s right side as he’s seen pulling one man off another.
 Two PSU police officers can also be seen.

-That’s when police fired, she said.
+That’s when campus public safety officers fired, she said.

 The camera turns away when cries of “GUN” are heard and the shots ring out.